ntlala/LSProject/README.md

 - Display temperature, weather description, and city name.
 - Show recent searches and store them using local storage.

+## Technologies Used

+React
+Axios
+Material-UI

+APIs Used
+Weatherbit API

 ## Setup

 To run this project locally, clone the repository and install dependencies.